ivaylo9512/extension-market-remastered/README.md

 The ap runs on the :8080 port by default, so make your requests to http://localhost:8080/

-There is one admin user preset in the database:
+There is one admin userModel preset in the database:
 `username: SystemAdmin`, `pssword: SystemDefaultPassword1`

 ### Where is the documentation?